Frequently Asked Questions

 3. Curriculum Purchases

-All digital products are delivered via email.
+Digital products are delivered via email.
+All of our products are digital.
 The email address you used to pay for the product is where the SEPARATE email has been sent.
 Click on the download link and save the product to your computer in a place you can find it again.

 Charter School funds may be used to purchase curriculum.
 Send a Purchase Order request to: firstname.lastname@example.org